Moving from child to adult social care

 On turning 16 your child:

 - can claim benefits in their own right; however, if they stay in full-time nonadvanced education (e.g. GCSEs, A-levels, BTECs, NVQ levels 1-3) or some types of training, parents can choose to carry on claiming for them as part of their family.
 You will need to weigh up which option is likely to leave your family better off.
-You can get help from Contact for disabled children’s benefits advisers (0808 808 3555), find out more on the Contact website or contact the Bromley Well Advice Service
+You can get help from the benefit advisors at Contact for Disabled Children on 0808 808 3555, find out more on the Contact website or contact the Bromley Well Advice Service

-- can receive direct payments in their own right.
+- can receive direct payments for Social Care support in their own right.

-- will be reassessed under PIP (Personal Independence Payment) if they have been getting DLA (Disability Living Allowance) as a child.
+- will be reassessed for Personal Independence Payment (PIP) if they have been getting DLA (Disability Living Allowance) as a child.
 For more information, visit www.disabilityrightsuk.org/personal-independence-payment-pip

 - can apply for Employment and Support Allowance (ESA) if they are in full time education and get DLA/PIP.